Research Governance Policy Directive

 If your research is selected for a desk top audit, you will receive an email advising which study is being audited with an attached audit form to complete.

-If your research is selected for a site visit, you will receive a letter from the SALHN Office for Research advising which study or studies are being audited and the date of the visit.
+If your research is selected for a site visit, you will receive an email from the SALHN Office for Research advising which study or studies are being audited and the date of the visit.

-Applications submitted to the Southern Adelaide Clinical Human Research Ethics Committee will need to include in the protocol a safety monitoring plan via a Risk Register.
+Applications submitted to the Southern Adelaide Clinical Human Research Ethics Committee may need to include in the protocol a safety monitoring plan via a Risk Register.

 Risk registers are an important document, that enables the study risks to be identified, managed and tracked.